 The first part of the evening features your meal, which changes based on the show you’re seeing.
-The restaurant Wood Grill Buffet, located next door to Biblical Times, prepares the food.
+The restaurant Wood Grill Buffet, located next door to Biblical Times Dinner Theater, prepares the food.
 You might end up with pork loin, baked beans, red potatoes, or breaded okra.
 Dessert is usually some sort of cake or pudding.
 Kids’ meals are available, and you get unlimited lemonade or iced tea with your meal.

 Unfortunately, some guests are unimpressed with the plastic plates that the food comes delivered on, which creates an awkward budget feel given the cost of the tickets.
-Some of the common appetizers, which feature things like cold cuts and packages of crackers, are a little lackluster and are featured in multiple menus.
+Some of the common appetizers, which feature things like cold cuts and packages of crackers, are a little lackluster and are featured on multiple menus.

-While you enjoy your food, the Biblical Times singers serenade you with Christian music.
+While you enjoy your food, the Biblical Times Dinner Theater singers serenade you with Christian music.
 You’ll hear a blend of hymns, Southern gospel, and contemporary Christian music.
 Once the dinner portion of the evening is over, the show begins.

-Along with live actors and specially created scripts, Biblical Times uses holograms and special effects to create the performances.
+Along with live actors and specially created scripts, Biblical Times Dinner Theater uses holograms and special effects to create the performances.
 Sometimes green screen backdrops create scenes, which can take some getting used to but add an extra element of realism to the show overall.
-The script writers use Biblical scholars to ensure the stories are represented accurately.
+The scriptwriters use Biblical scholars to ensure the stories are represented accurately.
 Tales often feature popular stories and people from the Bible.
 Sometimes, though, you get some Tennessee history.
 If you’re lucky, Elvis might even show up in the show you choose.

 The shows also feature film bits and religious imagery displayed on a screen behind the performers.
 These elements are a hit with some guests, but others find them distracting from the show or incongruous with the rest of the show’s message.
 However, guests for the most part enjoy the Biblical themes conveyed.

--Vegetarian and gluten free menus are available.
+-Vegetarian and gluten-free menus are available.